My Dearest Komal, Anjli and Amar,

 For me , the bike ride itself was a first.
 The rugged roads, the undisciplined heavy traffic and the head gear, all felt like we were on a movie set!
 I guess it came naturally to you Komal!

 I know you all use the excuse of being too busy to go to navrati these days, so I am glad that the tradition of garba has now been incorporated into the wedding celebrations.
-At least you get to practise your movements some time!
+At least you get to practice your movements some time!
 Unfortunately for Komal, when Atishmama and Preetimami had their wedding garba, you earned yourself (and so did I) some negative points.
 The whole evening got delayed as I spent ages chasing Komal who did not want to put on the customary chanya choli (ચણ્યા ચોળી).
 Thankfully Komal, you are not so averse to wearing Indian outfits these days!

 I have compiled a playlist of some Bollywood garbas and some clips of navratri from all over the world including a couple from Zürich.
 Revive your memories of garbas and hopefully ignite the desire to participate.